Lawrence Center, Second Level

 There is no charge for a Triage assessment or counseling with a counselor at the Counseling Center

-The mission of the Department of Counseling and Psychological Services (The Counseling Center) is to promote optimal health through the provision of quality mental health services for all currently enrolled West Chester University students.
+The mission of the Department of Counseling and Psychological Services (The Counseling Center) is to promote optimal health through the provision of quality and culturally competent mental health services for all currently enrolled West Chester University students.
 We are a short-term Counseling Center, so sessions are limited; however, we also have a Clinical Case Manager to assist with off-campus services.
 We are also a training site, meaning advanced doctoral students engage in the provision of therapeutic services to students under the supervision of licensed counselors.
 The Counseling Center is in Lawrence Center, Suite 241 -- it is a welcoming environment that appreciates multiculturalism and diversity.

 In light of the sad news about several individuals who ended their lives, we are posting the following resources: